-When flooding is imminent you often have only minutes to save your home and business from terrible floodwater damage.
+When flooding is imminent you often have only minutes to save your home and business from terrible floodwater damage so you need an instant temporary flood barrier.

 It wrecks the very fabric of your home – walls will need replastering and floors relaying – as well as destroying your possessions.
 Any electrical items such as TVs, dishwashers and tumble dryers will need to be thrown away if they are damaged by floodwater.

-So it’s absolutely essential to keep the floodwater out in the first place and the Environment Agency is clear that people are responsible for their own flood protection and that specialist flood mitigation products are better than traditional sandbags.
+So it’s absolutely essential to keep the floodwater out in the first place and the Environment Agency is clear that people are responsible for their own flood protection and that specialist flood mitigation and flood resilience products are better than traditional sandbags.

-The Environment Agency states: “Don’t assume the authorities will provide you with sandbags in a flood emergency.
-It is the responsibility of property owners to take appropriate action to protect their property from flooding.
+The Environment Agency states: “Don’t assume the authorities will provide you with sand bags in a flood emergency.
+It's the responsibility of property owners to take appropriate action to protect their property from flooding.
 Sandbags are relatively ineffective when compared to purpose-built flood protection products.
 We strongly encourage people to use these products.”

-Many people don’t realise that local councils have absolutely no responsibility to provide sandbags and it’s down to people to protect their own properties.
+Many people don’t realise that local councils have absolutely no responsibility to provide sandbags and it’s down to people to protect their own properties from flash flooding, river flooding (known as fluvial flooding), groundwater flooding and sewer flooding.

-Some councils now realise that FloodSax are so versatile - space-saving to store and quick and easy to deploy - that they recommend them.
+Some councils now realise that FloodSax are so versatile - they can be used indoors too in their dry state to soak up leaks, spills and floods - that they recommend them.

-Gosport Borough Council in Hampshire urges its residents to use FloodSax, saying it has evaluated the bags.
+Gosport Borough Council in Hampshire urges its residents to use FloodSax after evaluating the bags.
 The council adds: “FloodSax have many advantages over traditional sandbags, being easy to store and move, easy to use and, importantly, easy on the environment, having a significantly lower carbon footprint.”

 Derbyshire County Council adds: “The county council have a limited supply of FloodSax and these can be provided to members of the public considered to be at risk of flooding for demonstration purposes only.
 Therefore, the county council recommends residents source their own additional FloodSax should they find that the product works for them.”